mid2SUPAERO/LaTOM/src/README.md

 ## Run a simulation

-There are to ways for running a simulation and dispaly the results:
+There are two ways for running a simulation and display the results:

-* perform a new optimiation to obtain your own solution starting from custom values for the different parameters for which multiple examples are already included in the scripts
+* perform a new optimiation to obtain your own solution starting from custom values for the different trajectory parameters (multiple examples are already included)

-* load a structure stored in one of the three *data* directories that contains the results already obtained for an optimal transfer trajectory
+* load a structure stored in one of the three *data* directories that contains the results already obtained for an optimal transfer trajectory and simply display those results

 In either case do the following: